 - 1. When was the source written?
-For example, '....was written at the time of Irish emigration of 1840s.
-How does this affect the usefulness? - 2.
+For example, '....was written at the time of Irish emigration of 1840s - 2.
 Who wrote the source?
 Is that relevant?
-How does it affect the usefulness? - 3.
-Type of source?
-How does that affect the usefulness?
+How does it affect the usefulness, if at all?

-Think about the possible PURPOSE (Why) of the source Why was the source produced?
+Think about the possible PURPOSE (Why) of the source

+Why was the source produced?
 Does this affect the usefulness of the source?